Performance management of construction suppliers

 - if issues arise, we will aim to resolve them before escalation

 Performance reviews are required across a number of different services provided to the Ministry.
 We measure the performance based on the particular service you have offered for each individual project.
-We focus on how well you have performed in key deliverable areas such as health and safety, management and production.
+We focus on how well you have performed in key deliverable areas such as:

 Performance reviews enable the Ministry to understand how our suppliers are performing and how we can improve our processes and systems as Ministry.